DigitalNZ/supplejack/about.md

 ### Introducing records and concepts

+*WARNING: Here be dragons.
+The CONCEPT feature is still in experimental mode and does not yet work reliably.
+We would welcome comments and suggestions for improvement.*

 The standard use case for Supplejack is in collecting metadata RECORDS about images, documents, books, publications, audio, video, and other types of items (although there is no reason why Supplejack couldn't be used for any kind of data service).
 In the [creating schema](/supplejack/api/creating-schemas.html) documentation you will find an example schema for setting up such a service for aggregating RECORDS.

 In addition to supporting the collection of RECORDS, Supplejack also includes a prototype for the aggregation of CONCEPTS.
 In the world of library science, CONCEPTS are more commonly referred to as [Authorities](http://en.wikipedia.org/wiki/Authority_control).
 Supplejack uses the idea of CONCEPTS to build out a new feature for the crosswalking of authorities, and in our case we are starting with people.
 In the [creating schema](/supplejack/api/creating-schemas.html) documentation you will also find an example schema for a people CONCEPT.
 If you wanted to harvest people authorities from different sources (such as VIAF, Library of Congress, or Wikipedia) and create a crosswalking service where all information could be queried, you can use the CONCEPT prototype to: